What Can Go in a Skip Bin in Sydney?

 Can garden waste go in skip bins?

-You can book a green waste skip bin in Sydney, and that will be fine for the removal of all sorts of garden waste, including –
+Yes!
+You can book a green waste skip bin in Sydney.
+This option is perfect for removing various types of garden waste, including:

 • Grass clippings